SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulsa Stats and Trends

-- Tulsa has played 11 games, with six wins against the spread.

-- The Golden Hurricane have always covered the spread this year when underdogs by 6.5 points or more in three chances.
+- This year, the Golden Hurricane have won ATS in each of their three games as an underdog of 6.5 points or more.

-- Tulsa has gone over the point total in 70% of its opportunities this year (seven times over 10 games with a set point total).
+- Tulsa has hit the over in 70% of its opportunities this season (seven times over 10 games with a set point total).

-- The Golden Hurricane put up 25.4 points per game, comparable to the 27.9 the Mustangs surrender.
+- The Golden Hurricane score 25.4 points per game, comparable to the 27.9 the Mustangs surrender.

-- Tulsa is 2-2 against the spread and 4-0 overall when the team notches more than 27.9 points.
+- Tulsa is 2-2 against the spread and 4-0 overall when the team records more than 27.9 points.

-- The Golden Hurricane have turned the ball over 21 times this season, eight more turnovers than the Mustangs have forced (13).
+- This season the Golden Hurricane have turned the ball over 21 times, eight more than the Mustangs' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.